AndyObtiva/glimmer/README.md

 - Scaffolding for new custom widgets, apps, and gems
 - Native-Executable packaging on Mac, Windows, and Linux

+To get started, visit the [Glimmer DSL for Tk project page](https://github.com/AndyObtiva/glimmer-dsl-tk#pre-requisites) for instructions on installing the [glimmer-dsl-tk gem](https://rubygems.org/gems/glimmer-dsl-tk).

 ### Glimmer DSL for Tk Samples

 #### Hello, World!